 Manchester University has had continuous accreditation for teacher preparation by the State of Indiana since 1907, regional accreditation by the North Central Association of Colleges and Secondary Schools since 1932, and accreditation by the National Council for Accreditation of Teacher Education since 1963.
 Manchester University is currently accredited through the Council for Accreditation of Educator Preparation (CAEP).
+Manchester University has been accredited by the Higher Learning Commission (HLC) since 1932.

 Membership in the North Central Association of Colleges and Schools assures the acceptance of credits for students who wish to transfer to another accredited institution.
 Approval by the Council for Accreditation of Educator Preparation provides teacher education graduates with assurance that entry level licenses can be obtained in many other states without further coursework.
+However, teacher candidates need to check with individual states for specific requirements.
+The State of Indiana does not have reciprocity agreements with all states, and therefore, teacher candidates must first obtain their Indiana license for easier transfer.
 The Department of Education maintains standards which college/universities must meet if their graduates are to teach in Indiana.
-This approval also facilitates the candidates' eligibility for entry level licenses in states because of reciprocal agreements.
+This approval also facilitates the candidates' eligibility for entry level licenses in states in which we have reciprocity agreements.

 Manchester University holds institutional membership in the American Association of Colleges for Teacher Education, the Indiana Association of Colleges for Teacher Education, and the Association of Independent Liberal Arts Colleges for Teacher Education.
-The Department of Education is also a member of the Council for the Accreditation of Educator
+The Department of Education is also a member of the Council for the Accreditation of Educator Preparation (CAEP).

-Preparation (CAEP).
 In addition, faculty members of the teacher education program actively participate in numerous professional organizations.